CodeYourFuture/syllabus/docs/git/branches.md

 You can make more than one pull request, as long as each is created from a different branch.
 This can be useful, so that you can propose multiple changes to code separately.

-For example, if you have two changes to make, and one is really simple (like fixing a typo) and the other may need some discussion (like changing the colour scheme of a page), if you make separate pull requests (from separate branches), othe easy one can get merged while the other one is being discussed.
+For example, if you have two changes to make, and one is really simple (like fixing a typo) and the other may need some discussion (like changing the colour scheme of a page), if you make separate pull requests (from separate branches), the easy one can get merged while the other one is being discussed.

 Having small, separate pull requests also helps to keep your changes small, and allows your reviewer to focus on one thing, which makes their job easier.